masonfmatthews/rails_assignments/projects/novel_api/README.md

 * You must merge this data in some meaningful and interesting way.
 * You must display this merged data in a JSON API of your own making.
 The api must be accessible under `/api/v1/`.
 * You must write clear API documentation in your README.
-* Your application must be deployed and working on Heroku.

 Authentication is optional.